tmpfs/async-validate/doc/readme/api.md

 #### Reason

-Represents the reason for a validation error, may be created using `getReason()`.

 ```javascript
 function Reason(id, [opts])
 ```

+Represents the reason for a validation error, may be created using `getReason()`.

 You must supply a reason `id`; if `opts` are passed they are assigned as properties of the reason instance.
 When `toString()` is called on a `Reason` instance the `id` is returned.

 #### Validator

 The `Validator` class encapsulates the data associated with a validation rule and the value to be validated.
-Rule functions are invoked in the scope of a `Validator` instance.
+Rule functions are invoked in the scope of a `Validator` instance which exposes the following public fields:

-##### Fields

 * `rule`: The validation rule in the source descriptor that corresponds to the field name being validated.
 * `value`: The value of the source object property being validated.